momentum-projects/group--social-cards/README.md

 Imagine a social network, like Twitter or Facebook.
 Imagine electronic greeting cards.
 Now imagine them together -- that's what you are building as a group in this project.

-## Description
+## Description & Overview

-In this project, users sign up for your site and follow each other.
+The social e-cards application lets users sign up, create greeting cards, and follow each other.
+A user can see cards shown from newest to oldest: they can see a collection of their own cards, a collection of cards by users they follow, and a colletion of all cards.

+### Following

 Note there is a big difference between the two major social platforms: on Twitter, relationships are one-way.
 If I follow you, you don't automatically follow me.
 On Facebook, relationships are two-way.
 You can choose which paradigm to use for this project, but if you make relationships two-way, they should be approved by the user to whom the relationship is being proposed (a "friend request," in Facebook terms.) _One-way relationships are easier and suggested._

+### Cards and Customizable Options

 Once a user is a member of your site, they can create "cards."
-(You may call these something else, and probably should.)
-A card is made up of a message, but can be made up of so much more.
-As a group, you should decide on the options, but there should be at least three.
-Some examples are:
+You may choose to call these something else -- creative interpretation is always welcome!
+Think of a card as a visual message with customizable text, styling and images.
+As a group, you should decide on the customizable options, but there should be at least three.
+Some examples of customizable options you can offer users are:

-- the card color (from a predefined list, probably)
+- the card color (from a predefined list)
 - the border style ([here is an article on making cool borders with CSS](https://amethystwebsitedesign.com/decorative-borders-with-only-css-and-no-images/))
 - the font (from a predefined list; choose a set of fonts to bring in from [Google Fonts](https://fonts.google.com/))
 - the text alignment
-- an image to include (Note: uploading images to an API will be a pain.
-There are alternatives -- you could use the [Unsplash API](https://unsplash.com/developers) on the front-end and store the image location on the back-end.)
+- an image to include (Note: uploading images to an API will require significantly more work.
+An recommended alternative is to use the [Unsplash API](https://unsplash.com/developers) on the front-end and store the image location (url) on the back-end.)
 - an outer message and inner message -- the inner message would be shown with some sort of transition on click, like the front and interior of a greeting card

+### "Pages"

-Users should be able to see three screens of cards in reverse chronological order: a screen of cards from users they follow, a screen of their own cards, and a screen of cards from all users.
-These should show a reasonable number of cards and allow the user to click to see more.
+Users should be able to see three screens of cards:
+- a screen of cards from users they follow
+- a screen of their own cards
+- and a screen of cards from all users

+Each collection should show a reasonable number of cards, sorted with the newest first, and allow the user to click to see more.

 If you would prefer to implement [an infinite scroll](https://www.smashingmagazine.com/2013/05/infinite-scrolling-lets-get-to-the-bottom-of-this/), go for it!
 The point is that the API should [paginate results](https://www.django-rest-framework.org/api-guide/pagination/).

+### Design

 As for how all of this should look, that is up to you!
-We are not providing wireframes, but your group should sit down and make decisions about what pages will be needed and what they will look like first.
+We are not providing wireframes, but your group should sit down and make decisions about what pages will be needed and what they will look like before you start writing code.

+## 🌶️ Features

-Also, the above is a minimum set of features.
-There are lots of features you might want to add, like:
+The above is a minimum set of features.
+You might want to add other features, and you should go for it if you have time.
+Some ideas:

 - liking or favoriting cards
 - comments or responses to cards
 - directly sending cards to users
 - draft cards (cards not yet shown that are still being created)

-Use your creativity and come up with your own options.
-This will be good practice for your Phase 4 project.
+Be creative and make this project your own.

 ## Process

 Your application is really two applications -- a back-end API written with Django REST Framework and a front-end React application.
-The back-end API should be deployed on [Heroku](https://heroku.com/) and the front-end app should be deployed on [Netlify](https://www.netlify.com/). **The back-end should be built in a subdirectory called `backend` and the front-end in a subdirectory called `frontend`.
+The back-end API should be deployed on [Heroku](https://heroku.com/) and the front-end app should be deployed on [Netlify](https://www.netlify.com/).

+### Front-end development notes

 During development of the front-end, you will want to be able to make requests before the API is complete.
 You can handle this in a few ways.